God-Im-Bored/NBA_Shot_Charts/README.md

 ## Future Improvements

-- Incorporate D3.JS library for more fluid DOM manipulation to superimpose the scatterplot onto a svg element, in this case, the half court.
 - Include additional query options (Game Length && Season Type) to allow user to alter ShotChartDetail endpoint even further.
+- Include league efficiency averages for each shot zone as a hover option for the shot graph

 ## Developer